uhhfeef/Coloora-ext/README.md

 ## Installation

+### From Chrome Web Store
+1. Visit the [Coloora Color Picker](https://chromewebstore.google.com/detail/coloora-color-picker/phdgnljpgjngdcmkfoakcechbmikjmok) page on the Chrome Web Store.
+2. Click "Add to Chrome" to install the extension.

+### For Development
 1. Clone this repository or download the source code.
 2. Navigate to the project directory and run `npm install` to install dependencies.
 3. Run `npm run watch` to build the extension and watch for changes.